 Varicose veins affect 35% of Americans, and can become quite painful for some people.
 If you are experiencing varicose veins in the feet and ankles, it might be time to seek treatment from a vein doctor.
 If you are also dealing with discomfort, these varicose veins and the subsequent pain could be a sign of other medical conditions going on, and should be checked out.
-United Vein and Vascular Centers can help you battle your varicose veins and win, with many locations across the US, including Arizona.
+United Vein Centers can help you battle your varicose veins and win, with many locations across the US, including Arizona.
 Our board-certified doctors can walk you through the steps in getting the treatment you deserve, leaving your varicose veins as a thing of the past.

 There are most likely two possibilities for your varicose veins in your lower extremities, and it hinges on when you experience pain and discomfort in your feet.
 With arterial disease, the cause is restricted blood flow into the arteries.
 If you experience pain when walking but the pain subsides when you rest, this is called claudication, and is a side effect of this condition.
 Arterial disease is most often caused by smoking, high blood pressure, diabetes, and obesity.
 This condition can be controlled with diet, exercise, quitting smoking, and blood pressure and sugar control.
 If these symptoms don’t sound familiar to you, then the main cause may be vein disease.